Swindon fan, six, who cannot afford match tickets sends 26p to star player

-Swindon Town are searching for a six-year-old fan who said he could not afford to attend matches but sent 26p to the club’s star player.
+Swindon Town are on the hunt for a six-year-old fan who said he could not afford to attend matches but sent 26p to the club’s star player.

-But he taped a 20p, 5p and 1p coin to the scrap of paper, which he asked to be given to forward Harry McKirdy, who hit the headlines last month when he scored against Premier League champions Manchester City.
+In the same instance, he taped a 20p, 5p and 1p coin to a scrap of paper, and kindly requested for it to be given to forward Harry McKirdy, who hit the headlines last month when he scored against Premier League champions Manchester City.

 📢 | We have received this letter from Town fan Joe, aged 6 and a half.
 We'd really love to get in touch with Joe,… https://t.co/UfUFYFfM61— Swindon Town FC (@Swindon Town FC) 1644944138